5 Tips for Protecting Your Skin

 Sun Cream

 Protecting your skin from the sun is very important.
-Not only do you want to avoid burns, but too much exposure can lead to sun stroke, age spots, discoloration, benign growths and skin cancer.
+Not only do you want to avoid burns, but too much exposure can lead to sunstroke, age spots, discoloration, benign growths, and skin cancer.
 Use sun lotion whenever you plan on being out in the sun and try to stay indoors when the sun reaches its highest point.
 That’s usually between midday and early afternoon.
 You’ll avoid being in the sun when it’s at its hottest and it’s the perfect time for a quick nap, or a siesta as the Spanish call it.

 Hydrate